-The Sport Management major is designed to prepare students for careers in the management, marketing, and administration of sport programs in educational settings, sport business, or the entertainment industry.
+The Sport Management major is designed to prepare students for careers in the management, marketing, and administration of sport and fitness programs in educational settings, sport business, or the entertainment industry.
 The degree consists of 120 total hours of coursework with required courses such as sport law, structure and organization of sport programs, revenue and budgeting in sport, and sport and event promotion.
-In addition, the degree requires students to complete a semester-long internship with an organization in the sport or entertainment industries.
-Some students choose to continue their education through graduate studies in sport management, law, and business.
-Admission to the degree is competitive and requires a separate, formal application by the student.
+Some students will choose to continue their education through graduate studies in sport management, law, and business following graduation.
+Others have found exciting careers throughout the sport industry.

 All students who are interested in the Sport Management major must complete the following courses in order to be eligible to apply to the program.